This meditation 101 guide is to the beginners of meditation and to know what to do in the midst of many meditative practices.

 The food we eat affects us on all levels: physically, emotionally, psychologically, and spiritually.

-Vegetarian foods are lighter while meat are heavier.
+Vegetarian foods are lighter while meat are heavier to digest.

-You also want to cut down sugar and processed foods.
+You also want to cut down sugar and processed foods as they do not have much or any nutrients at all.

-If we want to change our diet, do it slowly.
+If you want to change your diet, do it slowly.

 The point is that we need time to adapt, so do it slowly.